Comparing and contrasting the supplements is a necessary habit if you wish to build the absolute best supplement stack.

 In an attempt to make more money, manufacturers have developed several versions of creatine, none of which are better than creatine monohydrate.

 Creatine monohydrate is inarguably the best form of creatine while also being the most cost-effective.
 Its efficacy is supported by thousands of pages of scientific literature.

 It is made up of creatine and a single water molecule (monohydrate) and is taken as an oral supplement daily, in dosages ranging from 3 to 5 grams.

 Creatine ethyl ester

-While the idea behind it is simplicity and ease of use, liquid creatine is often ignored and avoided by the fitness industry and the fitness community as a whole.
+While the idea behind it is simplicity and ease of use is interesting, liquid creatine is often ignored and avoided by the fitness community.

 Pre-Workout: Overview And What It Does For Training?

 There is so much misinformation surrounding pre-workout supplements, mostly stemming from false claims made by manufacturers, so here's what you can realistically expect from one.

 While there are various methods of consuming pre-workout supplements, there's honestly only one proper way to do it.

 Mix the powder in 8-12 oz. of water (or other liquid of your choosing) and drink it all approximately 30 minutes before your workout begins.
 This gives your body enough time to process and absorb the active ingredients.